michaelmusty/.dotfiles/ISSUES.markdown

     Turns out that old versions of Bash in `sh` mode do this too.
 *   I can probably share my psql() completions/shortcuts after sanitizing them a bit
+*   A key binding for importing sections of the screen and optionally uploading it would be great, probably using ImageMagick import(1)